Chapter 4 of 9

 What You Walk Away With

 • A Reality Check: Is this a "hair on fire" problem or a vitamin?
-If it's a vitamin, either find a bigger pain or prepare for an uphill battle.
+If it's a vitamin, either find a bigger pain or prepare for an uphill battle with higher marketing costs and longer sales cycles.

 You now know your customer and their pain.
 Next: What's your solution, and why is it better than what already exists?